 To do that, we need to examine the co-creational dynamic of skulduggery, or deception.

 If it’s the querent, what in them is making them resort to what kind of deception?

 And if it is someone around the querent, what wound in their shadow is making them behave in such a way?

 If people are in their power, they don’t usually resort to manipulation, deceit or game playing.
 Here, we can use our psychic skills to help the querent wade safely through that particular shadow towards the light.

 And if we understand that all relationships are co-created, we can go even further and help the querent explore what in them might be leaving them open to manipulation or deception, or even inviting it in.

 All sorts of things can leave us open.
-Over the past year, I’ve had to look at the shadow side of wanting to see the best in people to the point where I shut my eyes to a bit of skulduggery that was going on without me knowing.
-The realisation that only seeing the good in people did actually have a shadow side was a total revelation, one where the good old five of swords was acting as my psychic sign post to what I needed to look at.
+Over the past year, I’ve had to look at the shadow side of wanting to see the best in people.
+To the point where I shut my eyes to a bit of skulduggery that was going on without me knowing.
+The realisation that only seeing the good in people actually had a shadow side was a total revelation.
+One where the good old five of swords was acting as my psychic sign post to what I needed to look at.

 You can use this approach to help you stop worrying and learn to love all of the cards in the major and minor arcana.
 If there are any that particularly puzzle you, let me know and I’ll write a special article on it.

 Loads of love,